Gazi Yaşargil: Life and career

 Together with Harvey Cushing, Yaşargil is hailed as one of the greatest neurosurgeons of the twentieth century.
-He has helped three generations of neurosurgeons, defining what is possible in neurosurgery, and then demonstrating how to achieve it.
-In the micro-neurosurgical anatomical laboratory in Zurich he trained around 3000 colleagues from all continents and representing all surgical specialties.
+In the micro-neurosurgical anatomical laboratory in Zurich, he trained around 3000 colleagues from all continents and representing all surgical specialties.
 He participated in several hundred national and international neurosurgical congresses, symposia, and courses as an invited guest.
-Yaşargil is in high regard in the Turkish society and is respected as an exemplary role model for Turkish youth.

-He is married to Dianne Bader-Gibson Yaşargil, who was the nurse in charge of the operating suite by his side since 1973.
+Yaşargil was married to Dianne Bader-Gibson Yaşargil, who was the nurse in charge of the operating suite by his side since 1973.
+He died on 10 June 2025, at the age of 99, in his home in Stäfa, Switzerland.

 Publications

 Yaşargil published his surgical experiences in 330 papers and 13 monographs.
-The six-volume publication Microneurosurgery (1984–1996, Georg Thieme Verlag Stuttgart-New York) is the comprehensive review of his broad experiences and a major contribution to the neurosurgery literature.
+The six-volume publication Microneurosurgery (1984–1996, Georg Thieme Verlag Stuttgart & New York) is the comprehensive review of his broad experiences and a major contribution to the neurosurgery literature.